inkognitro/react-redux-saga-boilerplate/README.md

 - `Package:` A package is a collection of module collections and modules.
 A package can be considered as a root `module collection` without an `index.ts` file.
 - `Module:` A module contains a strongly coupled feature collection.
 Every module contains an `index.ts` file, which defines its public API.
 Every module is divided in domain, infrastructure and UI layer.
 - `ModuleCollection:` A module collection contains multiple modules and other module collections.
 A module collection contains an `index.ts` file to define its public API.
-- `App:` An app (e.g. WebSPA) is a standalone application, which uses several modules from different packages and defines its own specific modules.
-Ideally most stuff is sourced out to packages and kept reusable.
+- `App:` An app (e.g. WebSPA) is a standalone application, which uses several modules from different packages.
+Furthermore it can contain its own specific modules or module collections.
+Ideally most stuff is kept reusable and sourced out to packages.

 With this feature based structure, it is ensured that specific features easily can be generalized and vise versa.